-Open House at the Oldest Haunts in Bethesda October 13th
+Open House at the Bethesda Meeting House Sunday November 10

-You’ll have the opportunity to tour the site, learn more about it, and look for ghosts.
-You are also welcome to bring your gloves, tools and your energy if you’d like to help us garden.
+You’ll have the opportunity to tour the buildings and learn more about the history of this amazing site.
+And you’re also welcome to bring your gloves, garden tools, rakes and battery-powered leaf blowers to help us garden.

-We are looking forward to seeing you.
-There is no need to RSVP.
+We’re looking forward to seeing you.
+No need to RSVP.
 Ample parking is available.
-Remember that we’re accessible only when driving south on the Pike towards downtown Bethesda.
+We’re at 9400 Rockville Pike, accessible only when driving south towards NIH.

 Bethesda Historical Society's Celebration